 When someone you know, whether it’s a family member, friend, or colleague, is facing a challenging period, it can be hard to decide on the most suitable approach to provide support.
 Should you offer them comforting words?
 Should you relate your own struggles?
 Or should you gently transition away from the topic, hoping they, too, can move forward?

 So, how can we address these statistics within our circle of family, friends, and colleagues?
-It starts with understanding the difference between sympathy and empathy and recognizing how these concepts can foster meaningful connections.
+It begins with understanding the distinction between sympathy and empathy, and recognizing how these concepts can foster meaningful connections.

 According to the Merriam-Webster dictionary, sympathy is “a feeling of sincere concern for someone experiencing something difficult or painful.”
 It can entail feelings of “pity” or “sorrow.”
 While sympathy can be valuable when accompanied by warmth and genuine support, it can sometimes create an emotional barrier between you and the person in distress.
 Sympathy involves acknowledging the needs and suffering of others yet maintaining a certain level of detachment.